philipturner/swift-xtb/README.md

 - [Dynamic precision for eigensolvers](https://pubs.acs.org/doi/10.1021/acs.jctc.2c00983) (2023)
   - Allows DFT to run on consumer hardware with few FP64 units.
   - Use a solver similar to GOSPEL, except replacing LOBPCG with LOBPCG II.
 This reduces the cost of eigendecomposition (`eigh`) by 27x.
+- No pseudopotentials
+  - Find an alternative method to increase the grid resolution in atom cores.
+  - Most structures in MNT are carbon and hydrogen.
+The increase in electron count is often less than 2x.
+  - The DM21 functional isn't optimized for high-Z atoms anyway.